eostitan/delphioracle/README.md

 When a new datapoint is pushed to the contract, the contract will use the median from the last 21 datapoints.

-This provides strong DPOS byzantine fault tolerance guarantees, ensuring a reliable pricefeed even if up to 10 block producers are colluding or corrupt.
+This provides strong DPOS byzantine fault tolerance guarantees, ensuring a reliable pricefeed even if up to 10 block producers are colluding or corrupt (once a sufficient number of BPs are pushing rates).

 Consumer contracts or external applications can retrieve the last price and use it for their needs.